 Survival of the Fittest - escalation of the variety of offers

-This is possibly rational and sensible from an economic point of view.
-But is it really what we want as a society?
-On the one hand we would face an overpowering eCommerce player.
-On the other hand, old-fashioned city centers and the disappearance of retail as we know it.
-Doesn't the retail landscape really live from a certain variety of offers?
-Offers, from which we all benefit and have also learned to appreciate and love?
-It may be the case that some of the retailers that are currently badly affected had little future-oriented and solid business models, even before the crisis.
-Others, however, did not slip into the crisis because of personal negligence.
-In a world without COVID-XNUMX, they would certainly have had promising prospects for the future.
+Possibly rational and sensible from an economic point of view.
+But is that really what we and society want?
+On the one hand, a powerful eCommerce player.
+On the other hand, inner cities and the disappearance of retail as we know it are aging.
+Doesn't the retail landscape really live from a certain variety of offers, from which we all benefit and which we have come to appreciate and love?
+It may be that some of the currently severely affected retailers had few solid business models that were fit for the future even before the crisis.
+Others, however, have by no means slipped into the crisis through their own fault.
+In a world without Corona, they would certainly have had promising future prospects.

 The retail landscape of the future will change - just how?